John W. Campbell: Assessment by peers

 SF writer Alfred Bester, an editor of Holiday Magazine and a sophisticated Manhattanite, recounted at some length his "one demented meeting" with Campbell, a man he imagined from afar to be "a combination of Bertrand Russell and Ernest Rutherford".
 The first thing Campbell said to him was that Freud was dead, destroyed by the new discovery of Dianetics, which, he predicted, would win L. Ron Hubbard the Nobel Peace Prize.
 Campbell ordered the bemused Bester to "think back.
 Clear yourself.
 Remember!
 You can remember when your mother tried to abort you with a button hook.
 You've never stopped hating her for it."
 Bester commented: "It reinforced my private opinion that a majority of the science-fiction crowd, despite their brilliance, were missing their marbles."

-Campbell died in 1971 at the age of 61 in Mountainside, New Jersey.
-At the time of his sudden death after 34 years at the helm of Analog, Campbell's quirky personality and eccentric editorial demands had alienated some of his most illustrious writers to the point that they no longer submitted works to him.
-After 1950, Theodore Sturgeon only published one story in Astounding but dozens in other magazines.

 Asimov remained grateful for Campbell's early friendship and support.
 He dedicated The Early Asimov (1972) to him, and concluded it by stating that "There is no way at all to express how much he meant to me and how much he did for me except, perhaps, to write this book evoking, once more, those days of a quarter century ago".
 His final word on Campbell was that "in the last twenty years of his life, he was only a diminishing shadow of what he had once been."
 Even Heinlein, perhaps Campbell's most important discovery and a "fast friend", tired of him.

 Poul Anderson wrote that Campbell "had saved and regenerated science fiction", which had become "the product of hack pulpsters" when he took over Astounding.
 "By his editorial policies and the help and encouragement he gave his writers (always behind the scenes), he raised both the literary and the intellectual standard anew.
 Whatever progress has been made stems from that renaissance".